madcock/PixelPins/README.md

 ## What are people saying :question:
 Show me customer [testimonials](testimonials/)

+## Signup for more information :question:
+If you're interested in signing up with your email address, there's a [form here](https://adcockm.pythonanywhere.com/).
+If sold out, it takes about 2-3 weeks to order more.
+Depending on interest, I might do pre-orders for the next batch.
+Thanks!
 <br/>

 [^1]: 44x11 pixel resolution, so a lot smaller than a DMD which is 128x32.